mickaelsilva/chewBBACA_deprecated/README.md

 ----------
 ## Check the [wiki pages](https://github.com/mickaelsilva/chewBBACA/wiki) ...
-...for a much more thorough chewBBACA walktrough.
+...for a much more thorough chewBBACA walkthrough.
-In this readme you can find a quick list of commands to be used by experienced users.
+Below you can find a list of commands for a quick usage of the software.

 ## Use [BBACA gitter](https://gitter.im/BBACA/Lobby)...